Lambeth Council have granted planning permission for a new hospital building, which will be joined to the existing Evelina London Children's Hospital.

 These computer generated images show how our expanded children's hospital will look:

-This image shows how our new building will look from above.
+This image shows how our new building would look from above.

 This image shows the new entrance to the hospital.